Last July a crew of 17 dancers from 6 countries met in Berlin. We brought to life a plan I had been refining for a long time.

 My tribe is not Sven’s (young art students who like doing drugs in clubs).
-And it’s not divorcé/es – but most tango organizers are doing a very good job on that one.
-My tribe is athletes.
+And it’s not divorcé/es (but most tango organizers are doing a very good job on that one).

 Without a lot of alcohol or small talk.

 For years I tried to make a plan of outreach to yogis and martial artists.
 Last year I met Cédric Tellier, kung-fu master, actor, tango and zouk dancer.
 The concept for this film unfurled before our eyes.
-Then an absolute dream team of cinematographers, dancers, and musicians joined with beautiful enthusiasm.
-I am so grateful for the trust everyone placed in me.
+It’s designed to resonate with yogis and martial artists with insider cultural references.

 Herewith, is WARRIOR.
 As you probably know, there are several yoga poses named ‘Warrior’, and martial arts practitioners cultivate a spiritual warriorhood, even if they do not intend to fight anyone.
-The film is designed to resonate with cultural references yogis and martial artists.

 Developing these disciplined, solitary skills is a kind of warriorhood itself.
 As is getting through life.
 I have always believed that partnership would be the reward.
 Tango offers us the experience of unity through our disciplined bodies.

 Yogis and martial artists are the folks I want to be dancing with in 5 years.
 You too?
 It so, please help get this film out globally to these tribes.